jamesshore/simplebuild/README.md

 `success()` (REQUIRED): Callback function.
 Each exported function MUST call success() with no parameters when it finishes successfully.

 `failure(messageString)` (REQUIRED): Callback function.
-Each exported function MUST call failure() with a human-readable explanation when it fails.
+Each exported function MUST call failure() with a brief human-readable explanation when it fails.
+The explanation SHOULD be less than 50 characters.

-Task functions MUST NOT return values or throw exceptions.
-Instead, either `success()` or `failure()` MUST be called exactly once each time a task function is called.
-It MAY be called synchronously or asynchronously.

 Each task function SHOULD also have descriptors attached, as follows:

     exports.yourFunction.title = "Your Name";
-    exports.yourFunction.description = "Your description of the module." exports.yourFunction.options = { ... }
+    exports.yourFunction.description = "Your description of the module." exports.yourFunction.options = { ... }  // TBD
-    exports.yourFunction.defaults = { ... }
+    exports.yourFunction.defaults = { ... }  // TBD

 `title`: A human-readable name for the function.
 It SHOULD be written in title case.
+It SHOULD be less than 22 characters.

 `description`: A human-readable description of the function.
 It SHOULD be written as a single sentence, starting with a capital letter and ending with a period.
+It SHOULD be less than 50 characters.

 `options`: (to be defined -- human-readable description of options)

 `defaults`: (to be defined -- defaults used when an option is left blank)

+#### Task Behavior

+Task functions MUST NOT return values or throw exceptions.
+Instead, either the `success()` or `failure()` callback MUST be called exactly once when the task is complete.
+The callback MAY be called synchronously or asynchronously.

+Tasks that fail SHOULD provide a detailed explanation suitable for debugging the problem.
+If the explanation is too long to fit in the 50-character failure mesage, the task SHOULD write the details to `process.stdout` before failing.
+(Note that calling `console.log()` is a convenient way of writing to `process.stdout`.)

+Tasks that succeed SHOULD NOT write to `process.stdout` by default.
+They MAY write more if configured to do so with the `options` parameter.

+Tasks that are slow or long-running MAY provide minimalistic progress output (such as periods) but SHOULD NOT provide more detailed information by default.
+They MAY write more if configured to do so with the `options` parameter.

+Tasks SHOULD NOT write to `process.stderr` under any circumstances.

 ### Mapper Modules